 Our organization provides a vehicle for area community members who want to sustain New Ulm Medical Center's mission through donations, memorials or bequests.
 All activities and funds are dedicated exclusively to supporting and providing for area medical needs and to improve the physical and mental well-being of the area's residents.

 Medical scholarships are also available through the Physicians Group of New Ulm to graduating seniors from New Ulm High School, Cathedral High School or Minnesota Valley Lutheran High School.
 Five $500 scholarships will be awarded.
 Applications can be received at local high school guidance offices or by calling Anna Bastian at 507-217-5400.
+Physicians Group of New Ulm scholarship applications are due March 1, 2018.

 It is difficult enough to cope with a diagnosis of cancer without the added burden of financial stress that can occur as a result.